 Celebrated by Wagner in soaring song, here is the most primeval tale of the dragon slayer, as the power of the man born free begins to rival that of the Gods.
 Wotan copes with the wheel of destiny rolling against his interests and yet helps it to do so.
 This opera touches our hearts as the impetuous teenager is guided by the evil, the good and nature.
 He learns of his origins; kills the beast; gains the treasure; grows up and saves his sleeping beauty.
 If only the story could stop right there, but then again, there's that curse.

 Each bead and charm of the Siegfried Opera Bracelet represents a character or moment from the work.
 Some of the most important beads and charms are described below and you can see all of the symbolic descriptions on the spiral chart photo above or to the left.
 Also, a story chart explaining the symbolism of the beads and charms accompanies every bracelet.
-Click here to see the chart.
+See the story chart below - click the upper right corner for a larger view.

 - Siegfried is a clear gold bead symbolizing his destiny to, in the end, redeem the world of the Ring’s curse.

-- Iridescent shards represent the destruction of Nothung before it is forged anew.
+- Metallic shards represent the destruction of Nothung before it is forged anew.

-- Mime and Alberich the dwaves are represented by small metallic colored beads to indicate dwarves as miners and smiths.
+- Mime and Alberich the dwarves are represented by small oblong beads.

 - "The Wanderer" is symbolized by a blue cat's eye indicating the eye he has sacrificed for the world's knowledge.